Skip to content

 ‘We didn’t get all this stuff when we went to Morecambe for a fortnight,’ Mavis commented.

 They did manage to get their passports sorted out before they left.
 The man at the travel agents had gone to some lengths to explain to them how they should apply for them and that they were needed for the holiday.
 ‘They won’t let you in without them,’ he said to them in a stern voice.
 They always booked at the same travel agency and insisted on being served by the same clerk.
 He knew what they were like.
 Most of the adults in the party enjoyed the routine of getting up, having breakfast and dinner at set times and spending time browsing through the souvenir shops.
 They were not interested in any illicit affairs either with the locals or with each other.
-They drank in moderation and were very concerned to put on good appearances; they did not want the local people to think they did not know how to behave in a foreign country.
+They drank in moderation and were very concerned about putting on good appearances; they did not want the local people to think they did not know how to behave in a foreign country.
 Their main aim was to relax, enjoy their time in Italy, and go back with good things to say about the place.

 On the tenth day of their holiday, Richard and Michael decided to go on a one-day excursion to the tiny independent republic of San Marino, not far from Cattolica.
-The place was simply a huge rock set in the plains of the Po valley.
+The place was simply a huge rock set in the plains of the Po Valley.
 Three mediaeval castles perched on top of the outcrop’s peaks and from the topmost turrets of the highest of these, there was a breathtaking view right across to the coast.
 Richard had chosen to wear white trousers for this trip; he knew they would have to look presentable when they visited museums or ancient attractions.
-Michael wore his woolly grey trousers and felt uncomfortable in them, until they got high enough to enjoy the freshness of a cooler climate.
+Michael wore his woolly grey trousers and felt uncomfortable in them until they got high enough to enjoy the freshness of a cooler climate.
 By this time Richard had made friends with a younger boy called Stewart, who followed him around like a puppy and was completely besotted with him.
 Stewart had arrived with his parents a few days before the San Marino trip; he was a few years younger than most of the others and there were no kids of his own age in the hotel.
 He had latched on to Richard because the teenager had played pool with him and they got on well together.
 Richard enjoyed the attention of the younger boy and continually played jokes on him.
 They played football on the beach and Richard would tell him stories about things he had done at home.

 Richard was always the centre of attention and played up to the crowd, while Michael was the fall guy of the double act.
 Michael was often left alone when Richard went off with someone; in the absence of his friend, he felt awkward and unsure of himself.
 When Richard was away from him, entertaining Stewart, Michael preoccupied himself with the history and artefacts of the medieval world of San Marino and its castles.
-He wandered around the museums peering into cabinets and reading the display boards that described the life and times of the middle ages.
-Eventually he found Richard and began to tell him of the things he had seen.
+He wandered around the museums peering into cabinets and reading the display boards that described the life and times of the Middle Ages.
+Eventually, he found Richard and began to tell him of the things he had seen.
 Richard however was too busy talking to Stewart to take much notice of the lecture being given to him by Michael.
 The visit to San Marino was brief; it was not long before they were back on the coach.
 Richard sat next to Stewart so Michael found himself sitting alone.
 He took out his notebook and scribbled away in it, trying to remember the facts he had gathered in the museums.
 He felt resentful that his best friend was showing more interest in someone other than him.
 He disliked Richard’s new, younger friend, who he regarded as being silly and puerile.

-The coach returned to Cattolica and deposited the tourists at the Britannia hotel.
+The coach returned to Cattolica and deposited the tourists at the Britannia Hotel.
 After dinner, the teenagers made their way to a nightclub Chico had recommended to them; he gave many of them free tickets to get in.
 It was named after the foremast of a ship and had a vaguely nautical ambience.
 At the nightclub, they found a spacious dance area covered by a canopy of branches and leaves.
 The boys were joined by the two northern lads and all the girls.
 A live band was playing popular Italian dance tunes of the day.
 Occasionally, local lads would get up and sing with the band in their vibrant Italian tones.
 The songs were very sentimental and told of unrequited love and emotional upsets with girls.
 Michael was impressed by the place – its rows of colourful lamps, its leafy ambience, candle-lit tables, the music and the array of wine bottles, many with gold-wrapped necks.
 He and Richard consumed large amounts of Moscato Frizzante.
 Its sugary contents boosted their energy levels and the alcohol helped them to feel relaxed.

 At one point, Richard tripped and fell against one of the tables, which collapsed and its bottles and glasses smashed on the stone floor.
 It was a tense moment.
 The teenagers waited for the manager to come and demand that they all leave.
 But it was a venue used to such occurrences; a couple of waiters appeared with brooms and simply cleared up the mess and reset the table.
 A large English man from the next table walked over and said, in his broad Birmingham accent, ‘Oi!
 You kids behave y’selves.
 We don’t want the ‘I-ties’ to think we are a load of ‘ooligans.’
 The teenagers resumed their seats and continued to drink and chat merrily, making a big joke about the incident with the table.
 A round of pizza was ordered and they began to tuck into the oily mass of cheese and crusty bread.
-At one point Michael hurled a slice of pizza at Sandra; it landed on her smart blue dress and left an greasy stain on it.
+At one point Michael hurled a slice of pizza at Sandra; it landed on her smart blue dress and left a greasy stain on it.
 She was not pleased.
 He apologised profusely to her but she avoided his company for the rest of the evening.

 While he was eating his pizza, Michael noticed small green flecks in it, which he took to be herbs.
-He did not know which herbs they were; at home such things were rarely used.
+He did not know which herbs they were; at home, such things were rarely used.
 His mother would serve mint sauce from a jar when cooking lamb and she made stuffing from a packet of dried ingredients which contained sage and thyme.
 That was the nearest he had ever got to herbs.
 He decided that, when he got home, he would look for Italian herbs in the supermarket and bring some home for his mother to use in cooking.

 Many acts of bad behaviour took place that night.
 At one point Richard was lying on the floor and Kate was pouring wine into his mouth.
 A photographer appeared and walked around the table taking snaps of the holidaymakers.
 He stopped at the table at which the teenagers were sitting and invited them to move together so he could get them all into his view-finder.
 Michael was sitting next to Carol and put his arm around her shoulders; she put on an expression of amused embarrassment.
 He paid the photographer and gave him his address at the hotel and a couple of days later the photo arrived.
 It was a good one and the pair giggled as they looked at it and showed it to the others.

 Michael danced with the girls; not the formal moves of hands-on ballroom but the modern, disconnected motions of the disco.
-At the end of the evening the band broke into a slow number; couples gasped each other for ‘the slow one’ and several mouths were entwined in what they called ‘tongues.’
+At the end of the evening, the band broke into a slow number; couples gasped each other for ‘the slow one’ and several mouths were entwined in what they called ‘tongues.’
 Richard was hard at it with Kate but Michael had been dancing with Carol and neither of them was ready for anything too intimate; so they went back to their table and emptied the last of the bottles.
 By the time they left, Michael was well and truly plastered.
 All the way back he kept singing at the top of his voice, making up the lyrics in a form of faux Italian.
 On the way up to their rooms, he grabbed Sandra and kissed her.
 It was partly because he was attracted to her but mainly because he was sorry about the incident with the slice of pizza.
 She accepted the kiss in good humour and they went off to their rooms.

 After the nightclub, Michael’s dreams were full of images of people dancing, singing and having fun.
 In his sleep, he would relive the things that had happened to him and what he and his friends had done.
 He saw himself singing with a band; his fine voice giving out beautiful melodies with songs of love and romance.
-He might have dreamt this but in reality he was not that good a singer, however much he could feel the song and find its emotions appealing.
+He might have dreamt this but in reality, he was not that good a singer, however much he could feel the song and find its emotions appealing.
 In his sleep, Michael could be a lot of the things that he could not be in real life; he could do things in his dreams that his waking life denied him.
 As a writer, his mind had an aptitude for fiction, as though digesting the food of life and finding nutrients in its colourful experiences.
 It was what fed his imagination and gave zest to his creativity.
 Michael’s dreams surfaced in his mind during the hours of daylight and he found he was easily able to remember what had taken place in his brain whilst in bed.
 For him, nocturnal reality flowed into the river of his waking life, enriching and nurturing it.
 He was well aware that this happened and valued it as a process that gave him inspiration and fed his scribblings.
 Michael found that his dreams lifted the veil that hid the inner meaning of real events and shed light on his daily experiences in a way that rational thought could not.

 The English girls were interested in only one thing – the Italian youths.
 The other males from their homeland were good for a laugh, they would say to each other.
 But the romantic aspirations of the girls from the Midlands were for the local Latin boys.
 They loved their dark, sun-tanned looks and were easily charmed by the flattering remarks they would come out with in their broken English accents.
 To the English girls, the Italian lads represented romantic aspirations that were absent back home; they behaved in a way that was suave and sophisticated, so the girls believed, although, in fact, they were just doing what all Italian youths did and behaved no differently with the foreigners than they did with their own female compatriots.
 They did however view the English females as being available in a way that their girlfriends and finances were not.
 Throttled back by the power of the Catholic church and curbed by the values of the family, Italian youths viewed foreign females in a way that was different to how they regarded their own countrywomen.
 English girls understood none of this; they knew only that they were anxious not to go home without something to talk about with their friends and some memories that they could cherish.

 Richard was interested in Kate and often monkeyed around to impress her.
 He frequently toppled over backwards on his chair in an effort to amuse her and her entourage.
-Michael had found his soul-mate in Carol.
+Michael had found his soulmate in Carol.
 She was, for him, the saving grace of the holiday.
 His friendship with her made up for the arguments with Richard and the way that Richard continually took the mickey out of him.
 Dave and Nick spent most of their time in each other’s company.
 The girls thought them rather peculiar, with their awkward northern manners and strange Mancunian accents.
 Some of the girls suggested, to each other, that they were an item and Nick was not interested in the opposite sex.
 Michael spent a lot of time writing and exploring the town.
-He joined in with the frivolities of the teenage group activity when it suited him; but that was far from always.
-As the days wore on, he became increasingly affected by the heat, the irritation of the sunshine on his fair skin and was invariably moody.
+He joined in with the frivolities of the teenage group activity when it suited him, but that was far from always.
+As the days wore on, he became increasingly affected by the heat, and the irritation of the sunshine on his fair skin and was invariably moody.
 Richard was spending less time with him and more time with Kate, Stewart and the other girls.
-Michael spent his time walking around Cattolica, when Richard was occupied elsewhere and Carol was away with her parents.
+Michael spent his time walking around Cattolica when Richard was occupied elsewhere and Carol was away with her parents.
 It was only in the evenings, when they were all together, that he came out of himself and enjoyed the conviviality of the circle of friends and their frivolous activities.

 Next: Chapter 7: The Road to Ancona.